Western RC Services

 - Tucson Electric Power

+SPP has operated as a reliability coordinator certified by the North American Electric Reliability Corporation in the Eastern Interconnection for more than two decades.
 The chance to provide services to new customers in the west represents an opportunity to enhance reliability in the Western Interconnection while simultaneously benefitting SPP’s existing customers through economies of scale and resulting cost savings.

 SPP has experience providing contract RC services across a multistate region and has expanded its services and territory several times in the last decade.
 The regional transmission organization (RTO) incorporated several Nebraska utilities in 2009, implemented its FERC-approved highway/byway cost-allocation methodology and integrated transmission-planning process in 2010, launched its Integrated Marketplace in 2014 and added the Integrated System to its member roster in 2015.